vikingdata/articles/linux/vm/DOING/Linux_dev_under_VirtualBox_part1.md

 * First things in  VirtualBox
     * Start Ubuntu-Base
     * Change setting:
-        * Network should be NAT the default.
+        * Network should be "NAT Network" the default.
 	* Under Devices
 	    * Shared Folders :
 	       * On Windows choose : C:\shared\folder